smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 ![Drink not in database](assets/images/readme_images/drink_not_found.png)

 **ERROR DETECTED**
-* However on Safari the button doesn't move up and down the page as it was intended to to.
+* On Safari the scroll to top button doesn't move up and down the page as a user scrolls through the drinks as was intended to do.
+This is a bug i am aware of and will be working on at a future date.

 **3. Shop Page**